Referring a patient to the Infectious Diseases department

 Chronic hepatitis B and C

 Children with Hepatitis B and C are seen in a specialist clinic.
 A particular focus of the service is the care of viral hepatitis in the context of immunodeficiency.
-The clinic includes a consultant virologist from UCLH (Dr Eleni Nastouli) attending on a monthly basis.
+The clinic includes a consultant virologist from UCLH (Prof Eleni Nastouli) attending on a monthly basis.

 The Infectious Diseases team works closely with the Rheumatology and Nephrology departments to provide care for patients with periodic fevers and vasculitis.
 Patients are seen in specialist multi-disciplinary clinics.